ETL Tools Comparison: Complete Guide to Features, Performance, and Data Integration

 ETL tools are software platforms used in data integration, data warehousing, and business intelligence environments.
 ETL stands for Extract, Transform, and Load, which describes the process of collecting data from different sources, converting it into a usable format, and transferring it to a central database or data warehouse.

 Organizations generate large volumes of data from applications, cloud platforms, websites, and operational systems.
-This information often exists in multiple formats and storage systems.
-ETL tools were developed to automate the movement and transformation of this data so it can be analyzed and used for decision-making.
+This data often exists in different formats and storage systems, making it difficult to use effectively.

 • Relational databases